 Website conversions are a defined goal that a user can achieve on your website.
 A conversion can be many different things to different people or businesses.
 Even when the goal is the same the conversion can still be achieved through different methods.

 To define what a conversion is to you, first you need to determine the goal of your website (landing page).

 Let’s begin with what is the purpose of your website?
 Why did you build it in the first place?
 You’re unlikely to be reading this article if you’re in the ‘I built one because my competitors have them’ basket.
-If you are then try asking yourself “why did they build a website?”
-Should that goal be the same for you?
+If you are then asking yourself “why did they build a website?” may give you an insight into what goals may work for you.